 How the Garage Sale Went

-Eventually, the garage sale dates were set: a Friday at one of the Outbound Adventurer's houses, and the following Saturday at our own.
+Eventually, the garage sale dates were set: a Friday at my friend, Jessi’s, house, and the following Saturday at our own.

 One room at I time, I used my evenings to start going through stuff I’d held on to for years.
 I transcribed journals and story fragments I’d written in my youth.
 I ripped CDs I owned onto my hard drive.
 I untangled necklaces, scrubbed old microwaves and toasters and washed dusty blankets.
 I scribbled on hundreds of price tag stickers.